vvv2006v/secure-password-generator/README.md

 # secure-password-generator
 *Program for creating secure password*

-# How to use this program?
+# How to use?
-1. Download the file from the repository to your device.
+1. Download this repository.
 2. Run the program and follow the instructions.

 > The program will offer to select parameters for composing the password you need.
 ```
 Enter password length: